 People with cancer frequently have strong painkillers that they need to take on a regular basis.
-Sometimes, a doctor will switch them from a dose of morphine, a commonly prescribed painkiller, to an anti-inflammatory drug, such as ibuprofen, which causes less severe pain but has fewer side effects than morphine.
+Sometimes, a doctor will switch them from a dose of Tramadol, a commonly prescribed painkiller, to an anti-inflammatory drug, such as ibuprofen.
+The latter is efficient against less severe pain but has fewer side effects than Tramadol.
 As an alternative, a doctor may suggest another drug, such as paracetamol, acetaminophen, or NSAIDs, such as aspirin, ibuprofen, naproxen, or indomethacin.
 These all relieve pain, but their side effects include gastrointestinal bleeding, ulcers, and drowsiness.
 So why would anyone want to take these drugs if the alternatives are equally effective?

 In a recent study carried out in the United Kingdom, doctors showed that doctors prescribe stronger painkillers to patients who have chronic pain, even when the condition is perfectly responsive to standard treatment.
 The results show that the proportion of people with chronic pain prescribed stronger painkillers was far higher in the UK compared to the USA.
 What’s more, there was no difference between the proportion of people with acute pain and those with chronic.
 The researchers found that almost one in three people taking a non-steroidal anti-inflammatory drug were given dosages of powerful painkillers, either as recommended by the doctor or as ordered by the court system.
 There was a real increase in the number of people diagnosed with chronic pain, even when they were perfectly happy to take standard painkillers.